How to Get High Arches for Ballet Dancers: Fast Results in 2024

 TYPES OF BALLET FOOT ARCHES

-By understanding your foot arch type, you can tailor your conditioning routine to help you achieve the best results.
+By understanding your ballet foot arch type (high, normal or low), you can tailor your conditioning routine to help you achieve the best results.

 Info graphic of different arch types: low, normal and high